 They are high in protein, a good source of iron, folic acid, phosphorus, calcium, and magnesium.
 And also high in dietary fiber which besides supporting heart and digestive health, also keeps you fuller longer.
 Commonly used to make idlis and dosas.

-Frozen green beans - You can also use frozen green beans instead of fresh in this recipe.
+- Frozen green beans - You can also use frozen green beans instead of fresh ones in this recipe.
 Simply stir fry a few minutes longer.

 - Stir in coconut.
 To make the optional garnish of fresh spice mixture also known as Paruppa Podi - Roast Chana dal, then add coriander seeds and dry roast on the stovetop in a small pan.
 Coarse grind along with the red chili.
 Sprinkle over Green Bean Poriyal for a nutty and spicy flavor boost!